carlosonunez/daylio-to-day-one/README.md

 # Daylio to Day One

-This is a tool that helps you export the text from your Daylio entries into a DayOne-compatible format from a provided CSV.
+This is a tool that migrates your Daylio entries to Day One from an iCloud or Dropbox backup.

-> ⚠️  Audio and video captured in Daylio is not supported.
-I recommend backing
-> that up to Dropbox, as they are not easily discoverable within iCloud and
-> Daylio only works on iOS devices.

 ## Motivation